EEN421/EEN421.github.io/_posts/2023-10-04-Configure-a-ChatBot-with-Azure-OpenAI-Studio.md

 <br/>

  > &#128161; _Pro-Tip: Unless you have a persistent public IP address through your ISP, your public IP will change from time to time.
 When this happens, you will not be able to access your chatbot in Azure OpenAI Studio.
-You can go to [IP Chicken](www.ipchicken.com) to quickly find your public IP address_ &#128020;
+You can go to [IP Chicken](www.ipchicken.com) &#128020; to quickly find your public IP address_ &#128020;

  <br/>

 # 3. Tags (Optional)
 This is pretty self-explanatory, use something that makes sense to you.
-Tags follow a typical **json** format (**Name:Value**) and can be leveraged to consolidate billing to categorized/tagged resources.
+Tags follow a typical **json** format (**Name:Value**) and can be leveraged to consolidate billing to _categorized/tagged_ resources.

 ![](/assets/img/OpenAI/Setup/5.png)

 <br/>

 # 4. Review + Submit
-Review the **Basics, Network,** and **Tags** for typos etc. and make sure to read the fine print, because clicking **Create** means you _agree to all the legal terms and privacy statement(s)._
+Review the **Basics, Network,** and **Tags** for typos etc. and make sure to read the fine print, because clicking **Create** means you _agree to all the legal terms and privacy statement(s)._&#128270;

 ![](/assets/img/OpenAI/Setup/6.png)